scala-js/scala-js-website/doc/interoperability/facade-types.md

 }
 {% endhighlight %}

-An call like `JSON.parse(text)` will map in JavaScript to the obvious, i.e., `JSON.parse(text)`, meaning that the identifier `JSON` will be looked up in the global scope.
+A call like `JSON.parse(text)` will map in JavaScript to the obvious, i.e., `JSON.parse(text)`, meaning that the identifier `JSON` will be looked up in the global scope.